hartmanfrost/enshrouded-server/README.md

 ### Docker Compose

-To use Docker Compose, either clone this repo or copy the `compose.yaml` file out of the `container` directory to your local machine.
+To use Docker Compose, either clone this repo or copy the `docker-compose.yaml` file out of the `docker` directory to your local machine.
 Edit the compose file to change the environment variables to the values you desire and then save the changes.
 Once you have made your changes, from the same directory that contains the compose and the env files, simply run:

 ```bash
 docker-compose up -d